goeland86/MonsterKossel/README.md

 The V3 repository currently contains a mock step file for validation of the delta and telescopic shaft dimensions.

-The telescopic shaft has been built, and is undergoing testing with regular and flexible filament prints on the V2 frame.
+The telescopic shaft has been built, and is printing successfully on the Flex'Y v17 (not shared as not my design) with regular and flexible filament prints on the V2 frame.
+A new revision of the Flex'Y that removes the worm drive is currently being developped to use printed bevel gears instead of a worm drive.

+Carriages have been redrawn as the original Kossel carriages designed for the MGN19H carriage pattern don't have enough rigidity when using the adapter plate.
+They will be mounted and validated on the v2 frame first, then v2 will be used to print the remaining v3 frame parts.
+All parts will be printed in PETG rather than PLA for heat resistance.